ipfs-inactive/research/OPEN_PROBLEMS/PRESERVE_USER_PRIVACY.md

 Onion routing is a technique for anonymous communication over a computer network.
 In an onion network, messages are encapsulated in layers of encryption, analogous to layers of an onion.
 The encrypted data is transmitted through a series of network nodes called onion routers, each of which "peels" away a single layer, uncovering the data's next destination.

 - [libp2p-onion](https://github.com/OpenBazaar/go-onion-transport)
+- [p3lib-sphinx](https://github.com/hashmatter/p3lib/tree/master/sphinx).
+Implements the sphinx onion packet format along with logic for packet construction and relaying.
+This protocol is used in lightning network and in Nym and  there is also [a demo of p3lib-sphinx working with libp2p](https://github.com/hashmatter/libp2p-onion-routing), [and a video](https://www.youtube.com/watch?v=j64C5CTb8J8).
+(Basically it allows libp2p nodes to delegate DHT requests using other libp2p nodes as relayers.
+This is pretty cool since you don't have to plug in/depend on any other overlay (i2p/Tor) and provide similar unlikeability and privacy properties (providing that you have enough entropy in the network and do not leak the circuit path).

 ### Within the broad Research Ecosystem
 > How do people try to solve this problem?